HubReb/mmt_foil_exp/results.md

     * image attention at max 0.08
     * per-word image attention again focus on the left side (lower half) for almost all words
         * attention only differs in strength
-        * some other spots get some attention as well
+        * some other spots get some attention (rose red spot on the pink sky, eos has red on the left edge) as well
         * again no relation to sentence
     * heatmap
         * reflects per-word attention